rymane/katacoda-scenarios/CI/step4.md

         "quotes": ["error", "double"]
     }

 The rule enforces the source code always to use double-quotes and not single-quotes.
+The change introduces a few new errors since the source code includes a few single quotes.

-As an alternative to `error` which raises an error when not fulfilled, one could use `off` to turn the rule off or `warn` to turn the rule as a warning.
+As an alternative to `error` which raises an error when not fulfilled, one could use:
+- `off`: to turn the rule off
+- `warn`: to turn the rule as a warning.
 In contrast to `error`, `warn` does not change the exit code.
-The change introduces a few new errors since the source code includes a few single quotes.

-Note: Before you continue, remove the newly added rule.
+**Note:** Before you continue, remove the newly added rule.